Malcolm Lipkin: Later years

 During the 1970s, the influence of 17th-century English poetry resulted in Four Departures for Soprano and Violin (settings of Herrick) and The Pursuit (Symphony No. 2), inspired by a quatrain of Andrew Marvell.
 Herrick was again a starting point for another major work, Sun (Symphony No.3), premiered in 1993.
 It is structured in arch form, with the three movements representing the morning, noon and evening of human life, and with the central scherzo representing noon, or (in the composer's words) the zenith.
 It is in such works as the Third Symphony and the Oboe Concerto of 1988 (commissioned by the BBC) that Lipkin found his personal voice.
 As Meredith Oakes commented on The Pursuit: "Lipkin, who studied with Seiber and Blacher, doesn't exactly sound new but he doesn't sound like anyone else either."

 Chamber music was the primary focus of his later years, with works such as the Wind Quintet (1985), Variations on a Theme of Bartok for string quartet (1989), and the Second Violin Sonata (1997).
-He also returned to composing for the piano in later years, completing his Sixth Sonata in 2002.
+He also returned to composing for the piano, completing his Sixth Sonata in 2002.
 His eight nocturnes were composed over a 21-year period between 1987 and 2008.

 For many years he was a member of the Composers' Guild of Great Britain and for a time served on its executive committee.
 He was a patron of the Seiber Trust.

 Lipkin died on 2 June 2017.
 His final work was The Journey for recorder solo (2016) written as a tribute to fellow composer (and Liverpudlian) John McCabe.

 He died 12 days after his wife, Judith (née Frankel), whom he had married in 1968.
 They had a son, Jonathan.